jvermeir/stuff/javaStuff/src/main/java/ifs/ifBlog.md

 Nice, I thought, a one-liner, that is always great, right?
 But is it better?
 Looking at this version a few days later I thought it hides what is going on.
 While the classic version is very specific, more like a human being would reason, the second version seems to be doing its best to hide its intentions.
-At least, to me it looks like that's what its doing.
+At least, to me, it looks like that's what it's doing.

 So I figured I'd ask a colleague who has the benefit of having grown up with functional programming.
 He looked at the code and thought it was nice, but suggested some reformatting, like this: